entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > Lu *et al.* (2016), character 47; Clement et al. (2018), character 46.
 > - Character 180 in 'early gnathostome phylogeny dataset', Rephrased.

-> - Clement *et al.* (in review): " Cloutier (1991a, char.
+> - Clement *et al.* (2024): " Cloutier (1991a, char.
 20) defined a character to describe the trajectory of the otic canal either passing through the lateral series (intertemporal and/or supratemporal) or passing between the postparietal and the lateral series.
 We redefine the character to encompass the disparity of the trajectory of the otic canal among actinistians and onychodontiforms (out-group).
 We considered that the lateral series primarily includes the tabular and supratemporal in actinistians with the exception of Miguashaia that also includes the intertemporal; the number of bones suturing laterally with the postparietal is taken into account in characters 20, 21 and 22.
 Character-state 2 corresponds to the condition where the otic canal runs at the suture between the postparietal and the lateral series of bones.
 In order to take into account, the condition observed in Coelacanthus granulatus, character-state 2 has been added to the original character description of Cloutier (1991a, char.
 20).
 The three character-states form a morphocline."

 > - The coding of *Qujingodus* is 0.